rfeinman/pytorch-lasso/README.md

 The `lasso.linear` module gathers a number of popular algorithms for this setting.
 The solvers include:

 - __ISTA__: Iterative shrinkage thresholding algorithms, including the "fast" variant described in [2].
 An option for backtracking line-search is provided.
 This algorithm is very efficient and produces good results in most cases.
 It's a great default to use.
-- __GPSR__: The projected gradient method described in [3].
+- __Gradient Projection__: The projected gradient method described in [3].
 The lasso problem is reformulated as a box-constrained quadratic programming problem and solved by a gradient projection algorithm.
 At the moment, only the _GPSR-Basic_ variant of the algorithm is offered.
 - __Interior Point__: The primal-dual interior point method proposed in [4] (also known as _basis pursuit_).
 The algorithm is summarized nicely in [5], and also in section 2.3 of [1].
 These summaries informed the current implementation.
 - __Iterative Ridge__: An iterative algorithm developed in [6] that uses an update rule inspired by ridge regression, along with the approximation <img src="http://latex.codecogs.com/svg.latex?||z||_1&space;\approx&space;||z||_2^2&space;/&space;||z||_1" />.
 The updates are applied iteratively since the step depends on z (unlike classical ridge).
 An optional line search can make convergence much faster.
 Although less efficient than ISTA/CD, this algorithm consistently produces the best results in my evaluations thus far.
 Runtime on GPU is very reasonable.
 - __Coordinate Descent__: A popular approach for sparse coding developed in [7]; often considered the fastest algorithm for sparse code inference.
 The current cd implementation is a batched variant of the per-sample CD algorithms offered in scikit-learn.
 It does not always work as expected; there may be some bugs.